mrocklin/blog/_posts/work/2017-10-08-kafka-python.md

 information I needed to pass to the constructor to connect to Kafka and when I gave the wrong information I received no message that I had done anything incorrectly.
 Docstrings and documentation were both minimal.
-In contrast, PyKafka quickly led me to correct behavior and I was up and running within a minute.
+In contrast, PyKafka's API and error messages quickly led me to correct behavior and I was up and running within a minute.

-However, I persisted with confluent-kafka, found the right Java documentation, and eventually did get things up and running.
+However, I persisted with confluent-kafka, found the right [Java documentation](https://kafka.apache.org/documentation/#api), and eventually did get things up and running.
 Once this happened everything fell into place and I was able to easily build applications with Confluent-kafka that were both simple and speedy.

 Development experience